McKibbin secures DP World Tour card in Majorca

 McKibbin went into this week's event in Majorca 15th in the second-tier tour's rankings and needing to remain in the top 20 to earn a full tour card.

-After opening rounds of 73, 73 and 70, McKibbin had work to do having dropped to 17th in the projected rankings.
+After opening rounds of 73, 73 and 70, McKibbin had work to do, having dropped to 17th in the projected rankings.

-However, his seven-birdie six-under-par 66 sealed his card for next season.
+However, his seven-birdie, six-under-par 66 sealed his card for next season.

-With several players still to complete their final rounds at the Alcanada Club in Majorca, the Galgorm Castle touring professional's nerveless round left him sharing fifth place and guaranteed to secure his DP World Tour card as he stood a projected 11th in the season rankings.
+The Galgorm Castle touring professional's nerveless round left him in a share of sixth place, guaranteeing him a DP World Tour card as he finished 10th in the season rankings.

 After two opening pars on Sunday, McKibbin birdied four of his next six holes before his sole dropped shot of the day at the ninth saw him reach the turn in 33.